Galaxy2268/TierList/README.md

 A tier-list web application where users register, build tier lists, and rank items across the S/A/B/C/D/F tiers.
 Built as a university Web Application Development project; the full feature list lives in [`REQUIREMENTS.md`](REQUIREMENTS.md).

-This repository currently contains a fully working JSON REST backend.
-The Compose Web frontend is a stub that will be built in a follow-up phase, reusing every DTO from the `shared` module.
+Both the Ktor JSON backend and the Compose Web (WebAssembly) frontend are implemented and share their API contract through the `shared` module.

 ## Tech stack